ARM-software/arm-systemready/common/docs/BBSR_ACS_Verification.md

-# Introduction to the SystemReady Security Interface Extension (SIE)
+# Introduction to the SystemReady BBSR (BBSR)

-The SystemReady Security Interface Extension provides a way to certify that Secure Boot and secure firmware update are implemented as prescribed by the Arm [Base Boot Security Specification](https://developer.arm.com/documentation/den0107/latest) (BBSR).
-The Security Interface Extension is an extension to the bands of the SystemReady program and a pre-requisite for a Security Interface Extension certification in one of the IR, ES, or SR bands.
+The SystemReady BBSR provides a way to verify that Secure Boot and secure firmware update are implemented as prescribed by the Arm [Base Boot Security Specification](https://developer.arm.com/documentation/den0107/latest) (BBSR).
+The BBSR is an extension to the bands of the SystemReady program and a pre-requisite for a BBSR certification in one of the SystemReady-devicetree or SystemReady bands.

-The Security Interface Extension ACS tests the following security related interfaces:
+The BBSR ACS tests the following security related interfaces:
 * Authenticated variables
 * Secure Boot variables
 * Secure firmware update using update capsules
 * For systems with Trusted Platform Modules(TPMs), TPM measured boot and the TCG2 protocol

 Note:
-1. The Prebuilt SR/ES/IR band images can be used to verify the requirements of SIE.
+1. The Prebuilt band images can be used to verify the requirements of BBSR.
-2. See the Section 3.4 [Security Interface Extension ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll the SecureBoot keys.
+2. See the Section 3.4 [BBSR ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll the SecureBoot keys.
-This document also contains the background information on the SIE related specification and ACS.
+This document also contains the background information on the BBSR related specification and ACS.

-## Prerequisite for running SIE ACS on QEMU
+## Prerequisite for running BBSR ACS on QEMU

 ### Install swtpm package (TPM emulator)
 Note: Install only if there is no past installation of swtpm present.
 Check by running "swtpm -v" in the terminal, which should output the version.